-We investigated the causal relationship between childhood asthma and six major mental disorders using two-sample MR approaches based on large-scale publicly available GWAS summary data.
-We found significant causal effects of childhood-onset asthma on increased risk of developing depression and bipolar disorder.
-Consistently, we also found that earlier age of onset of asthma was causally associated with increased of risk of depression.
-The causal relationship remained significant after accounting for the effect of adult-onset asthma.
-Interestingly, the adult-onset asthma was shown to exert opposite causal effect on mental illnesses (depression and bipolar disorder) compared to the childhood-onset asthma.
-To our best knowledge, this was the first MR study to dissect the distinct causal effects of childhood- and adult-onset asthma on mental health.
-Our findings would have important implications in understanding the disease pathogenesis and subtypes, improving the disease management, and developing effective therapeutics.
+This study investigated the causal relationship between childhood-onset asthma and six major mental disorders using a two-sample MR approach based on summary data from large-scale publicly available GWAS.
+Childhood-onset asthma had significant causal effects on elevated risks of depression and bipolar disorder.
+Consistently, earlier age of asthma onset was causally associated with an increased risk of depression.
+This causal relationship remained significant after adjusting for the effect of adult-onset asthma.
+Interestingly, adult-onset asthma was correlated with a decreased risk of mental illnesses (depression and bipolar disorder) compared to childhood-onset asthma.
+To the best of our knowledge, this is the first MR study to explore the causal effects of childhood- and adult-onset asthma on mental disorders.
+Our findings have several important clinical implications for understanding the disease pathogenesis and subtypes, enhancing the management of diseases, and developing effective therapeutics.

-The link between between asthma and mental disorders had been well documented in observational studies [3-8], but the causality remained unclear.
-Previous studies using GWAS data suggested shared genetic liability between asthma overall (without considering the age of disease onset) and depression [31], but MR analysis didn’t show significant causal relationship [13, 32].
-Given that childhood- and adult-onset asthma were increasingly being recognized as two different asthma subtypes, it is critical to separate the causal effects by the age of onset of disease.
-Our results indicated that genetically predicted childhood-onset asthma significantly increased the risk of depression and bipolar disorder, while adult-onset asthma was correlated with a lower risk of mental illness.
-Recent studies suggested that the disturbance of immune system by allergic disease like asthma might contribute to the development of psychiatric disorders [33, 34].
-Previous MR studies also indicated that genetically predicted inflammatory markers, e.g. IL-6, C-reactive protein (CRP), were positively associated with risk of depression [35] and bipolar disorder [35].
-The distinct causal effects of childhood- and adult-onset asthma indicated that the immune profiles of the two subtypes of asthma might be different.
-This is in line with the findings that adult-onset asthma tended to have a significant higher proportion of non-Th2 high patients than the children asthma patients [36], suggesting different biological pathways might be involved behind the two subtypes.
-Further studies on the molecular mechanisms through which childhood- and adult-onset asthma affect depression and bipolar disorder development were warranted.
+The association between asthma and mental disorders has been documented by several observational studies [3-8], but whether there is causality remains unclear.
+Previous studies using GWAS data demonstrated that asthma (without considering the age of disease onset) and depression [31] share a genetic basis, but MR analysis did not find a significant causal association [13, 32].
+Given that childhood- and adult-onset asthma are increasingly being recognized as two different asthma subtypes, it is critical to delineate their causal effects by the age of disease onset.
+Our results showed that genetically predicted childhood-onset asthma was significantly associated with an increased risk of depression and bipolar disorder, while adult-onset asthma was correlated with a lower risk of mental illness.
+Recent studies suggested that disruption of the immune system by allergic diseases like asthma might contribute to the development of psychiatric disorders [33, 34].
+Previous MR studies also found that genetically predicted inflammatory markers, e.g. IL-6 and C-reactive protein (CRP), were positively associated with the risk of depression [35] and bipolar disorder [35].
+The distinct causal effects of childhood- and adult-onset asthma suggest that the immune profiles of the two subtypes of asthma might be different.
+This is consistent with the finding reported by a previous study, that is, adult-onset asthma tends to be more prevalent among non-Th2 high patients than childhood-onset asthma[36].
+These findings suggest that different biological pathways might be involved in the pathogenesis of the two subtypes.
+Further studies are needed to clarify the molecular mechanisms by which childhood- and adult-onset asthma affect the development of depression and bipolar disorder.

-Dissecting the causal relationship between asthma and mental disorders have multiple clinical implications.
-On the one hand, our results suggested the potential benefits of screening and/or early intervention among children asthma patients in reducing the risk of developing subsequent depression and bipolar disorders.
-On the other hand, the causal relationships would support the feasibility of repurposing existing asthma treatments for depression and bipolar disorder.
-A meta-analysis of randomized clinical trials indicated that the use of nonsteroidal anti-inflammatory drugs (NSAIDs) had beneficial effects in decreasing depression symptoms [37]. on bipolar disorder therapy was also evaluated [38].
-More clinical trials were warranted to investigate the efficacy of anti-inflammation drugs in the treatments of mental disorders.
+Understanding the causal relationship between asthma and mental disorders has multiple clinical implications.
+For instance, this study demonstrates the potential benefits of early screening and/or intervention in children with asthma to reduce the risk of developing subsequent depression and bipolar disorders.
+Moreover, the causal associations identified in this study support the feasibility of reusing existing asthma drugs to treat depression and bipolar disorder.
+A meta-analysis of randomized clinical trials showed that nonsteroidal anti-inflammatory drugs (NSAIDs) could relieve depression symptoms [37].
+Furthermore, no detrimental effects of NSAIDs on bipolar disorder were found [38].
+Further clinical trials are needed to investigate the efficacy of anti-inflammation drugs as potential treatments for mental disorders.